nina-si/cypress-transactions-test/README.md

 # QA Challenge

 This repository contains UI tests for [Friday Finance website](https://www.fridayfinance.com/).

 Documentation with all test scenarios can be found [here](https://cottony-bosworth-fff.notion.site/Friday-Finance-QA-Challenge-Nina-Sitaeva-1bf52e73bee14a8f9f20115acf426db4)

+Video of how to run the tests is [here](https://youtu.be/iCfdGVowJhs)

 ![test results](./cypress/downloads/tests-result.JPG)